 - Instead of using a toothbrush, you may want to start off by using a “finger brush” that is specially made for cleaning the outside of dogs’ teeth.

-- Choose a dental product that is formulated to reduce plaque build-up by combating the bacteria found in plaque.
+- Choose a dental product that is formulated to reduce plaque build-up by combating the bacteria found in plaque, such as dental gel or dental spray.

-This dental spray removes plaque gently and easily, even with severe cases of plaque build-up.
+Dental spray usually works by removing plaque gently and easily, even with severe cases of plaque build-up.
 The spray stimulates enzymes in the dog’s saliva, and changes the chemistry in the mouth.
 This causes the tartar to soften gradually.
 In a few weeks, the plaque will begin to wear away and the tartar will fall off.